TimD1/vcfdist/README.md

     --o results/qfy-output-prefix \
     output-prefix/summary.vcf.gz
 ```
-`strat.tsv` contains one stratification region per line.
+Ensure that `strat.tsv` contains one stratification region per line.
-Each line contains a region name and BED file name, separated by a tab (`\t`).
+Each line must contain a region name and BED file name, separated by a tab (`\t`).
 GIAB stratification regions for GRCh38 can be found <a href="https://github.com/genome-in-a-bottle/genome-stratifications/tree/master/GRCh38">here</a>.